abdulahmad/EA-NHL-Tools/README.md

 `IFF-To-WAV` - Converts NHL95 PC `.IFF` files to `.WAV` (out of game music files)

+`JIM-Tools` - Tools to import/export images from/to NHL 92

 `PAL-To-ACT` - Convert NHL95 PC `!<palname>` & `<HOME/AWAY>PALS.bin` files to `.ACT`.
 For use with sprites extracted from PPV files & centre ice logos extracted

 `PPV-To-BMP` - Extracts NHL95 PC `.PPV` files (in-game sprites), WIP: with ability to pass in .ACT palette